akkarachaiwangcharoensap/tcp-socket-server-and-client-c-sharp/README.md

 # Tcp Socket Server and Client | C#
-This is an example from an article on https://akiwiki.com
+This is an example from the article on https://akiwiki.com